 "Remembering the Air Base that Time Forgot" was run with photographs as a two-page special feature in the November 2011 issue of the Kerby News.
 This story and the accompanying photographs can also be found on the website of Nanton's Bomber Command Museum <www.bombercommandmuseum.ca>.

-"A Daily Diary History of RCAF Station Pearce" was a periodic publication of the Lethbridge Historical Society.
+"A Daily Diary History of RCAF Station Pearce" was a periodic publication for the Lethbridge Historical Society.

 "Constructing the Aerodrome of Democracy" was published in Proceedings, the digest of professional articles prepared for the 1997 annual conference of the Canadian Society for Civil Engineering.